found a new home!

 for one too.
 Find a pet to adopt.

-I am already neutered, housetrained, purebred, a special needs pet, and up to date with shots.
+I am already neutered, housetrained, purebred, good with kids, good with dogs, and good with cats.

-A completed adoption application, with vet and personal references, and a home check are required to adopt Oskar.
-If you are interested in adopting Oskar, please fill out an adoption application.
-All adoptions are approved solely at the discretion of the RSGSR board of directors.
+A completed adoption application, with vet and personal references, and a home check are required to apply to adopt.
+If you are interested in adopting, please fill out an adoption application: http://www.RedStickGermanShepherds.org.
+Applications are approved solely in the discretion of the RSGSR board of directors.